Sawmill Tuning Banjo Chord Chart

 Em7 chord chart for banjo in sawmill tuning

-or over on my Etsy page (if you wish to pay someway other than paypal), Cluck Ole Hen is in Sawmill tuning, TAB in the book.
+Check out my Beginner Clawhammer Songbook, you can find it over on my Etsy page.
+Cluck Ole Hen is in Sawmill tuning, the TAB is in the book.

 Please consider signing up for my BANJO JOURNEY NEWSLETTER.
 I’ll let know when I post new articles, new TABS, and I also send out free banjo tips from time to time.